lol-dungeonmaster/kaggle-agents-2025/docs/index.md

 <h2 id="conclusion">Conclusion</h2>

-<p>In applying Google's ADK to SC1, the result is a more capable SC2 which is ready to grow beyond it's first edition roots.
+<p>In applying Google's ADK to SC1, the result is a more capable SC2 which is ready to scale beyond it's first edition roots.
 Unresolved issues from SC1 remain.
-Parallelism will enable large work loads, like a stack of news requiring analysis, or background processes to drive self-improvement.
-This will result in a better user experience when local models are employed to scale futher.
+The introduced improvements will enable large work loads, like a stack of news requiring analysis, or background processes to drive self-improvement.
+This will result in a faster and more responsive user experience.
+SC2 will benefit when local models are employed, with fewer and more specific tasks delegated to them.
 With the addition of agentic capabilities StockChat has room to grow again.</p>

 <p><strong>I hope you’ll stick around to see how far the project gets!
 Thanks for taking the time to check out my notebook!</strong></p>